lillallol/temp/README.md

 Regarding verbosity, strictly speaking, a super set can always be made less verbose when compared to a complement, since a complement is forced to use the already existing comment syntax, while a super set reserves syntax outside of existing comment syntax.
-However, from my experience with the complement and super set methods of TypeScript, there is no practical impact in the developer experience.
-In fact when comparing them, it is not actually clear which method is less verbose, because in some cases, the complement is less verbose while in other cases the super set is less verbose.
+However, from my experience with Typescript as a complement and super, there is no practical impact in the developer experience.
+In fact when comparing them, it is not actually clear which method is less verbose.

 </details>